VimsecAu/kb/m365/baselines/exo.md

 #### MS.EXO.4.1v1 Instructions
-DMARC is not configured through the Exchange admin center, but rather via DNS records hosted by the company's domain.
-As such, implementation varies depending on how an company manages its DNS records.
+DMARC is not configured through the Exchange admin center, but rather via DNS records hosted by the organisation's domain.
+As such, implementation varies depending on how an organisation manages its DNS records.
 See [Form the DMARC TXT record for your domain \| Microsoft Learn](https://learn.microsoft.com/en-us/microsoft-365/security/office-365-security/email-authentication-dmarc-configure?view=o365-worldwide#step-4-form-the-dmarc-txt-record-for-your-domain) for Microsoft guidance.